Sexual Deviance and its prevalence in North America

 Labeling – A microlevel reaction theory

 According to Becker, “deviance is not a quality of the act the person commits, but rather a consequence of the application by others of rules and sanctions to the offender.
-The deviant is one to whom the label has successfully been applied; deviant behavior is behavior people so the label” Moreover, to label a behavior as deviant either it has to be stigmatized by the society or by those in power such as the politicians, law enforcement officers, judges, and medical professionals.
-The labeling theory applies not only in the case of sexual offenses but also to drug addiction, prostitution, alcoholism, and many more (1963).
+The deviant is one to whom the label has successfully been applied; deviant behaviour is the behaviour of people, so the label” Moreover, to label a behaviour as deviant either it has to be stigmatized by the society or by those in power such as the politicians, law enforcement officers, judges, and medical professionals.
+The labelling theory applies not only in the case of sexual offences but also to drug addiction, prostitution, alcoholism, and many more (1963).

 Conclusion

-Crimes of sexual nature are highly prevalent in every society.
-It is an increasingly important area of concern as although there are many intervention and rehabilitation programs in place for the victims, there are not many preventative measures available.
-The available theories explain the causal factors as well as the impact of sexual assault on those who have experienced it however, these theories do not outline a way to prevent this behavior.
+Crimes of a sexual nature are highly prevalent in every society.
+It is an increasingly important area of concern as although there are many interventions and rehabilitation programs in place for the victims; there are not many preventative measures available.
+The available theories explain the causal factors as well as the impact of sexual assault on those who have experienced it.
+However, these theories do not outline a way to prevent this behavior.
 Since it is the perpetrators who are responsible for the crime and not the victims, prevention programs will empower the sufferers and play an important part in its reduction.
-Even if major steps cannot be taken immediately, relatively simple interventions such as educating the masses by talking about what entails a sexual offense, reducing the taboo around such topics, and giving confidence to the victims by not placing the blame on them can go a long way.
+Even if major steps cannot be taken immediately, relatively simple interventions such as educating the masses by talking about what entails a sexual offence, reducing the taboo around such topics, and giving confidence to the victims by not placing the blame on them can go a long way.

 References